-The National Human Genome Research Institute (NHGRI) and the University at Buffalo Center for Disability Studies will hold a two-day symposium entitled, “Irreducible Subjects: Disability and Genomics in the Past, Present and Future."
+The National Human Genome Research Institute (NHGRI) and The State University of New York at Buffalo Center for Disability Studies will hold a two-day symposium entitled, “Irreducible Subjects: Disability and Genomics in the Past, Present and Future."

 The symposium will address historical and present-day constructions of disability and ableism, with a focus on the history and lived experiences of people with disabilities in the context of genetics and genomics.

 This event aims to develop a fuller account of the lives and experiences of people with disabilities.
 Conversations will link disability rights to wider NIH discussions and around inclusivity, intersectionality, equity and social justice.

 Participants will discuss how disability and ability are connected to both historical and present-day eugenics, scientific and structural racism, heteronormativity, misogyny, imperialism and colonialism.
 Speakers will consider how scientific program funding language — and NIH communications — can better address the complexity of disability, health and wellness.

 Zoom Webinar (Requires Registration)